 If you decide this program isn't right for you and you no longer want Motley Fool Wealth Management to manage your money for you, simply contact the Wealth Management team any time at 877-629-8542 or [email protected].

 Ending our management of your account is called detachment, and currently Interactive Brokers processes these requests once per week, on Fridays.
 Please note that it may take up to 10 days for your account to be disassociated from Motley Fool Wealth Management, and during this interval, Motley Fool Wealth Management may make trades in your account.
 Once your account has been detached, you will be given access to trade in that account.

 Detachment does not affect the holdings in your account - the allocations will stay the same as they were, and all of your current positions will remain in your brokerage account at Interactive Brokers.
 We will simply disconnect our stewardship of the account.

 There are no exit fees whatsoever - Motley Fool Wealth Management would simply stop trading on your behalf, and you would take full control of your brokerage account.
 If you paid a flat-fee for Motley Fool Wealth Management's services, or have access to Motley Fool Wealth Management through your Motley Fool One subscription, and you cancel that subscription prior to the expiration of your membership for any reason, your accounts will be detached, and you will receive a pro rata refund of your membership fee.

 After logging in to your account directly at Interactive Brokers website, follow the below steps.

-These steps will allow you to download statements in a variety of formats, including Quicken%27s QFX format.
+These steps will allow you to download statements in a variety of formats.
+Most important to you Quicken folks is the QFX import type, as shown in the screen capture below.
 Interactive Brokers does not support real time syncing, but you can import these QFX files into your Quicken tool.